|Encoding Speed Tests with Elgato Turbo.264 Hardware Encoder

 iMac Core Duo 1.83GHz (ATi X1600/128MB), 1GB ram, 10.4.9

 Since i mainly use the Turbo h.264 to convert tv shows from the Eyetv format to my iPod this accelerator has saved me alot of time.
 A great bargain for $99.

 AppleTV Conversion w/1.1 Software Update (G5 owner)

-(I sent him a note that a v1.2 Turbo.264 software update is available now.)
+(I sent him a note that a later Turbo.264 software update was available.)

 (from Nov.
 9th, 2007 mail - updated w/Dec.
 19th comments)

 Hi Mike, I've been using ElGato Turbo.264 v1.1 software/hardware encoder to make all my Apple TV movies for awhile, and I thought I'd share with you the No. 1 reason I'm doing it.
 The encoder operates in higher than real time!
 Enclosed find a screen shot showing it at work on The Last Boy Scout @ 30fps!
 (System specs: Dual G5 2.3GHz, 8GB RAM, OS X Leopard, 1.8TB RAID boot volume, Nvidia GeForce 6600.)
 That means, for an average 4-5GB movie, that the encoder converts to Apple TV format in just over an hour, which is a tremendous time saver over HandBrake or any other method that I know of.